-When the version 1511 of Windows 10 was released, various organizations conducted studies on it to see if it was possible to use hacking code on it.
-The researchers said that the Version 1511 was the last potentially vulnerable version of Windows 10 for the use of leaked code in hacking.
+When version 1511 of Windows 10 was released, various organizations conducted studies on it to see if it was possible to use hacking code on it.
+The researchers said that Version 1511 was the last potentially vulnerable version of Windows 10 for using leaked code in hacking.
 However, they did say there were still some potential workarounds to protect it.
 However, they also noted that there were no workarounds for protecting older versions of Windows.

 What will This Mean for the User Experience?

 Microsoft has prepared a very thorough PDF to explain its latest protective measures against Ransomware.
-The document makes it quite clear that most of the features can only be accessed in its latest version.
+The document clarifies that most of the features can only be accessed in its latest version.

 You Are Only as Strong as Your Weakest Links

-If you want to stay safe in your organization, you will need to stay safe at all levels of the network.
+If you want to stay safe in your organization, you must stay safe at all levels of the network.
 You will need to conduct end-user security training for instance.
-That way, your employees do not unwittingly open the door wide open for the bad guys to begin playing around with your security.
-Be wary of social engineering, phishing, and other hacking methods that take advantage of the human element.
+That way, your employees do not unwittingly open the door for the bad guys to begin playing around with your security.
+Be wary of social engineering, phishing, and other hacking methods that exploit the human element.